CyberTrackerConservation/ctdoc/_pages/classic/change-history.md

 ### 3.503: 5/15/2019

-New features:
+New features

   - Client setting to defer updates unless on WiFi network

-Bug fixes:
+Bug fixes

   - ESRI Connect stopped working when TLS 1.2 was made a requirement (by ESRI)

 ### 3.501: 3/10/2019

-Bug fixes:
+Bug fixes

   - Workaround for compiler bug in new tooling
   - Auto send timeout should be in seconds, not minutes

 ### 3.500: 3/4/2019

-Bug fixes:
+Bug fixes

   - Fix to work on older Android devices (down to KitKat)

 ### 3.499: 1/10/2019

-Bug fixes:
+Bug fixes

   - Fix to work on older Android devices (down to KitKat)

 ### 3.498: 1/1/2019

-Bug fixes:
+Bug fixes

   - Attempt to get data from all connected devices

 ### 3.497: 12/28/2018

-Bug fixes:
+Bug fixes

   - Time offset not saved between resets

 ### 3.496: 12/03/2018

-Bug fixes:
+Bug fixes

   - Camera crashes

 ### 3.494: 12/01/2018

-Bug fixes:
+Bug fixes

   - Phone number control doesn't always work
   - Foreground service sometimes crashes the app

 ### 3.491: 11/25/2018

-Bug fixes:
+Bug fixes

   - On Android Oreo, activate a foreground service to keep CyberTracker alive when a track timer is active

 ### 3.490: 10/07/2018

-Bug fixes:
+Bug fixes

   - ESRI upload should not use CyberTracker ids

-New features:
+New features

   - Element Phone number: retrieve the device phone number

 ### 3.489: 08/26/2018

-Bug fixes:
+Bug fixes

   - ESRI upload fails on Android
   - Some devices are not recognized

 ### 3.486: 06/23/2018

-Bug fixes:
+Bug fixes

   - Random crash on latest Android phones

 ### 3.482: 04/22/2018

-Bug fixes:
+Bug fixes

   - Never send duplicate data, except for edit scenario
   - Don't process update requests less than 1 minute apart

 ### 3.479: 03/25/2018

-Bug fixes:
+Bug fixes

   - Some devices are not recognized

 ### 3.478: 03/16/2018

-Bug fixes:
+Bug fixes

   - Distance calculation should use speed instead of location
   - Remove Looped Attributes Action doesn't work for check and number